yyutong/tp/docs/UserGuide.md

 #### 3.1 Clear data in UniSave : `clear`

-Clears the data in the program.
+Clear all the data in the program.
+You can use this command to clear the sample data when you first launch the app.

 Format: `clear`